Angelo3452/FinestTwins_Modeling_of_the_city_of_Tallinn/README.md

 # Acknowledgments
 This research is funded by the FINEST Twins Center of Excellence (H2020 Europe-an Union funding for Research & Innovation grant 856602).
 The authors would like to thank Prof. Dago Antov from Taltech for sharing the travel survey exploited in this work.
 Moreover, the authors are grateful to the Tallinn Municipality and to all the related public bodies who supported this research by sharing data.
 Finally, the authors would like to thank all the partners and stakeholders involved in the FinestTwins Centre of Excellence.
+The authors also thank Aimsun SLU for the support provided in calibrating the model